 Frequently Asked Questions

-The CWGC Experience is a unique, new visitor attraction that will shine a light on the work of the CWGC.
+The CWGC Visitor Centre is a unique, new visitor attraction that will shine a light on the work of the CWGC.

 We do not provide this service.
 The Royal British Legion provide a service of overseas wreath-laying.

 Visitors are welcome to leave fresh flowers, wreaths, and poppy crosses.
 These are removed once they have finished flowering or are past their best.